apono-io/terraform-provider-apono/docs/resources/integration.md

 - `aws_secret` (Attributes) (see [below for nested schema](#nestedatt--aws_secret))
 - `connected_resource_types` (Set of String) Resource types to sync, if omitted all resources types will be synced.
+- `custom_access_details` (String) Custom access details message that will be displayed to end users when they access this integration.
 - `gcp_secret` (Attributes) (see [below for nested schema](#nestedatt--gcp_secret))
 - `kubernetes_secret` (Attributes) (see [below for nested schema](#nestedatt--kubernetes_secret))
 - `metadata` (Map of String) Integration metadata